This interview with TPA partner & Energy expert Wojciech Sztuba was published on Investment Reports.

 A very attractive tool in the meantime are corporate PPAs.
 This is a global market, buyers are typically big international companies who want to cover their needs from green sources, regardless of where generation takes place.
 And traders often look for jurisdictions where the support scheme is over or under stress, so they more and more often look for places like Poland.
 Typically a PPA allows the buyer to contract a delivery of 100% green energy for some 8-10 years at the fixed price expected to be not much higher than forecasted “black” energy benchmark.
 For producers the PPA replaces the contract for difference auctioned within feed-in-premium model and allows to finance and build projects out of public support scheme.
 As there are no restrictions currently for photovoltaics I trust these corporate PPAs will only become more attractive.
 And once 10H rule for wind onshore is abandoned, they will surely become a hot topic also for this technology.

-TPA Poland provides advisory and compliance services to various sectors, including conventional power and renewable energy.
+About TPA in Poland: TPA Poland provides advisory and compliance services to various sectors, including conventional power and renewable energy.
 The company is part of TPA Group present in 12 countries across Central and South-Eastern Europe and offers services in matters of investment, transactions, financial modeling and operational issues.
-TPA Poland and TPA Group belong to Baker Tilly International, one of the leading global consulting firm networks.
+TPA Poland and TPA Group belong to Baker Tilly International, one of the leading global consulting firm networks. |